-We have introduced the new National Curriculum 2014 with a cross-curricular approach.
+We teach the National Curriculum with a cross-curricular approach for our foundation subjects.
 The topics include ‘I’m a year 6 pupil, get me out of here’, ‘What was it like 100 years ago’, ‘Would a dinosaur make a good pet?’ and ‘Extreme Earth’.
 This has encompassed skills and knowledge from different subject areas such as the history and geography, Science, the arts.
 Each topic starts with an exciting WOW moment that hooks the children's interests and gets them exciting about what they will be learning about.

 The curriculum is enhanced through visits, visitors and special events throughout the year.
 For example year 6 have the opportunity to participate in a newspaper writing workshop, led by a reporter to give the Year 6 pupils real life experiences and a purpose for writing.
 As a school we strive to give children the opportunity to gain essential skills, understanding and knowledge, which allow them to become independent in their learning.

-We love ICT here at Bradley Green and have a range of netbooks, laptops, iPads, and much more for the children to use in their computing lessons and for cross-curricular learning.
-We have also embraced the new Computing currciulum and children right across school have been learning how to program, film using green screen and create exciting stories for others to read on our class blogs.
+We love computing here at Bradley Green and have a range of netbooks, laptops, iPads, and much more for the children to use in their computing lessons and for cross-curricular learning.
+We have embraced the new Computing curriculum and children right across school have been learning how to program, film using green screen and create exciting stories for others to read on our class blogs.

 We are seeking to develop people who are happy and equipped to make a positive contribution to society, achieve economic well-being and are lifelong learners.